gavinmcfarland/figma-store/README.md

 ### `main` context

 From the `main` context you can also manipulate the state.
+With the following example the state in the `ui` context will be updated when the user changes the selection.

 ```ts
 let count = useFigmaState<number>("count");